Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 How much have property prices increased in Da Nang over the past 12 months?

-Over the past 12 months, property prices in Da Nang increased by an estimated 10% on average across all residential types, which is notably higher than the national apartment price growth of around 5.6% reported by the Vietnamese government.
+Over the past 12 months to early 2026, residential property prices in Da Nang have increased by around 10% on average across all property types, outpacing the national average.

 Which neighborhoods have the fastest rising property prices in Da Nang as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Da Nang are An Thuong and My An in Ngu Hanh Son district, followed by Phuoc My in Son Tra district, all benefiting from beach proximity and strong rental demand.
+As of early 2026, the three Da Nang neighborhoods with the fastest rising property prices are My An and An Thuong in Ngu Hanh Son district, and Phuoc My in Son Tra district, all driven by beachside lifestyle demand and a growing expat rental market.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Da Nang.